-- Special right to appoint directors for minority:
+Special right to appoint directors for the minority

 A minority shareholder, for example holding 10% of the shares, can be given the right to appoint a director to the board of the company.
 The director would have access to the financial records of the company and also the right to participate in board meetings.
 Unless otherwise agreed in the shareholders’ agreement, such right may not be conferred on the minority shareholder.

 This shareholders agreement would typically be signed between all the then-existing shareholders and future shareholders would be required to sign deeds of accession, stating that they agree to be bound by the terms of the shareholders’ agreement.

 Business owners could also consider the use of insurance in order to supplement their plans where liquidity could be an issue.

 Parties may have agreed on the appropriate buy out prices in a shareholders agreement, ie. that Shareholder A will have the option to buy out Shareholder B’s shares if B passes away, but when the time comes A may not have set aside sufficient funds to do so.
 B’s beneficiaries may also find it difficult to sell the shares to a third party given that there is no open market for the sale of private company shares.

 However, if A takes out a life insurance policy insuring B’s life, the proceeds received from the insurer can then be used to fund the purchase of the deceased shareholder’s shares at the agreed price; B’s beneficiaries can also be assured that B’s estate will have sufficient assets for distribution.
 This is more common in a close family setting, where the spouse or children are the beneficiaries under an insurance policy.